saulpw/jdot/README.md

 jsom -d api-macros.jsom -e api-input.json > api-output.jsom
 ```

-This will output the result from `api-macros.jsom` (which should no output, if it's only defining macros) and then output the result of api-input.json as JSOM, with macros substituted as it finds them.
+This will output the result from `api-macros.jsom` (which should not output anything, if it's only defining macros) and then output the result of `api-input.json` as JSOM, with macros substituted as it finds them.

 ## Python library